jsngn/dali-data-challenge/README.md

 Instructions:

-1. Download the .zip file.
+1. Download the .zip file and extract the files.

 2. Open DALI_plot.html with Google Chrome.

 OR

-1. Download the .zip file.
+1. Download the .zip file and extract the files.

 2. Copy affiliated_effect.py and DALI_Data-Anon.json into a new PyCharm project.